rickh1965/rickh1965/README.md

 ## About this site

 My goal is to provide a guide on building up a reasonable homelab with VLAN isolation, a seperate storage environment with backups and self hosting of various services with containerization.
+Everything will be automated and repeatable with tools such as Ansible, Terraform and Packer.
 Where possible, I'll provide links to the influences I've had online to set these up.

 A homelab is anything you want to make it.
 From 3 or 4 Raspberry pi's to old throwaway servers you got from you employer.
 The goal of your homelab should be about you.
 Either you want to host something useful like a media server for you family, or you are learning something new.

 ## About me